airladon/FigureOne/docs/README.md

          'Lines justified to the left',
          'A |line| with a |modified_phrase|',
          {
-           line: 'A |line| with custom defaults',
+           text: 'A |line| with custom defaults',
            font: {
              style: 'italic',
              color: [0, 0.5, 1, 1],